What is brand reputation?

 According to the Harvard Business Review, a company with 10,000 employees could be spending as much as $7.6 million in additional wages to make up for a poor reputation.

-In one case, we estimated our online reputation management efforts helped a customer recover more than $32 million in monthly revenue.
+In one case, we estimated our corporate reputation management efforts helped a customer recover more than $32 million in monthly revenue.
 Here’s a snapshot of that case study.

 Brand reputation management case study ($32.7 million)

 ReputationManagement.com was approached by a national furniture and mattress retailer that had multiple, negative listings on Google page one for brand name and review searches.
 This retailer had a combined monthly search volume of more than 300,000.